amer266030/TalkNPay/README.md

 # TalkNPay

 TalkNPay is an innovative iOS application that demonstrates the use of **Siri Shortcuts**, **App Intents**, and **deep linking** to simulate a voice-based bill payment experience.
-Users can initiate bill payments using Siri voice commands, respond to a security question, and complete the payment securely via biometric authentication inside the app.
+Users can initiate bill payments using Siri voice commands, and complete the payment securely via biometric authentication inside the app.

 This MVP focuses on delivering a clean, presentable, and voice-driven demo experience without compromising basic security.
 It serves as a proof-of-concept for future enhancements like secure backend validation and voice biometrics.